-Undergraduate Fellowships for Community Engaged and Translational Research
+Undergraduate Fellowships for Community Engaged Research

 Each fellowship award includes $1500 in funding for the student and $500 for the faculty mentor.
 Similar to the VCU UROP Summer Fellowship, student applicants should establish a partnership with their faculty mentor before applying.
 We do not match students with their mentors.